History of Indiana: Mississippians

+Map of the polity centered at the Angel Mounds site.

 Evidence suggests that after the collapse of the Hopewell, Indiana had a low population until the rise of the Fort Ancient and Mississippian culture around 900 AD.
-The Ohio River Valley was densely populated by the Mississippians from about 1100 to 1450 AD.
+The Ohio River Valley was densely populated by peoples practising the Mississippian culture from about 1100 to 1450 AD.
 Their settlements, like those of the Hopewell, were known for their ceremonial earthwork mounds.
 Some of these remain visible at locations near the Ohio River.
-The Mississippian mounds were constructed on a grander scale than the mounds built by the Hopewell.
+The Mississippian mounds were constructed on a larger scale than the mounds built by the Hopewell.
 The agrarian Mississippian culture was the first to grow maize in the region.
 The people also developed the bow and arrow and copper working during this time period.

-Mississippian society was complex, dense, and highly developed; the largest Mississippian city of Cahokia (in Illinois) contained as many as 30,000 inhabitants.
-They had a class society with certain groups specializing as artisans.
-The elite held related political and religious positions.
+Mississippian polities had larger populations and thus more political complexity than their predecessors.
+The largest Mississippian polity was likely Cahokia (in Illinois and Missouri), which contained as many as 30,000 inhabitants.
+They had a class society with certain groups specialising such as for example artisans.
+The ruling class held related political and religious positions.
 Their cities were typically sited near rivers.
 Representing their cosmology, the central developments were dominated by a large central mound, several smaller mounds, and a large open plaza.
 Wooden palisades were built later around the complex, apparently for defensive purposes.
-The remains of a major settlement known as Angel Mounds lie east of present-day Evansville, capital of the Angel Chiefdom that dominated the Kentucky Western Coal Field.
 Mississippian houses were generally square-shaped with plastered walls and thatched roofs.

-For reasons that remain unclear, the Mississippians disappeared in the middle of the 15th century, about 200 years before the Europeans first entered what would become modern Indiana.
-Mississippian culture marked the high point of native development in Indiana.
+Many archaeological sites in southern Indiana were at various times under the government of the Angel Mounds polity centered at the Angel Mounds site.
+Originally founded by a Cahokian-derived movement just before 1050, the rise of the Angel Mounds polity and its ruler was marked by the alignments of buildings and temple mounds in sites like Tolu and Annis to the so-called "Angel Axis," the orientation of the Angel Mounds to a specific lunar movement.
+Soil depletion, deforestation and climate change all combined with the end of Cahokia in the 14th century, significantly weakened the country.
+A slow hundred year long decline began and the population started moving west to the confluence of the Wabash and Ohio, the region began to be reorganised into what archaeologists identify as the Caborn-Welborn culture, which was possibly encountered by French explorers as the "Taarsite" nation.
+Maize became a smaller part of local diets, but trade routes kept their grand size, if not grew.
+Arrowheads from as far south as Arkansas, gorget-masks from upstream, artefacts from the inhabitants of Illinois, and European goods were all traded through the region.
+Caborn-Welborn is seen as a confederation of various groups and classes, rulers, entrepreneurs and commoners alike.